-These scientists are often associated with studying contagious diseases, though they're also involved with other public health issues, including chronic disease, maternal health and substance abuse.
-Epidemiologists conduct surveys and analyze body fluids to determine disease or illness outbreak patterns, and then they strive to control spread of disease and prevent future occurrences of illness through public health programs.
-Safety procedures must be followed carefully when dealing with potentially infectious disease.
+Epidemiologists investigate, analyze, and track local, national, or international surges in disease.
+They're often associated with studying contagious diseases, though they're also involved with other public health issues including chronic disease, maternal health, and substance abuse.
+Epidemiologists conduct surveys and analyze body fluids to patterns or outbreaks, and then they strive to control the spread of disease and prevent future occurrences through public health programs involving education, treatment, and behavioral modification.

 |Degree Field||Epidemiology, public health|

 |Key Skills||Medical and public health knowledge, critical thinking, spoken communication, and writing skills, attention to detail, experience in research design, and the ability to work with data analysis map creation, statistical and scientific software|

 |Job Outlook||6%, or average, increase in employment between 2014 and 2024|

 Sources: U.S. Bureau of Labor Statistics, ONET Online.

 Next, we'll look at the undergraduate and graduate programs that can help you prepare for a career as an epidemiologist.

 Step 1: Bachelor's Degree

 Aspiring epidemiologists must first earn a bachelor's degree.
 No specific major is required, though undergraduate coursework should include at least one class each in biology, chemistry, calculus, health science, social science, and behavioral science.

 A master's degree in epidemiology or public health is usually the minimum educational requirement for a career in epidemiology.
 Course topics cover epidemiological research, clinical trial design, and biostatistics.
 Additional topics of study may include society and health, medical geography, and occupational epidemiology.
 A thesis is required to graduate.
 Students may be able to focus their research on cancer, cardiovascular or genetic epidemiology, or neuroepidemiology.